Marquis of Haihun: Tomb

 The tomb of Marquis of Haihun was found in 2011 and the excavation is ongoing.
 The tomb is located in the northern part of Xinjian in Jiangxi, in a cemetery that contains in total of nine tombs.
 About 20,000 artifacts have been unearthed from the tomb.
 Among the unearthed artifacts, there are more than 300 gold objects, 2 million copper coins, and a mirror containing the earliest known image of Confucius.
 In 2019, scholar Jue Guo contested the prevailing identification of the artifact as a “dressing mirror,” claiming it was in fact a talisman.
 Also the long lost Qi version of the Analects was found in the tomb.
 An application has been submitted for the tomb of the Marquis of Haihun to be listed as a World Heritage Site.

 In the over 5200 bamboo slips found in the tomb, archaeologists have found remnants of an edict by Emperor Xuan of Han regarding the disestablishment of the fief of Haihun following the Marquis and his sons' deaths.
 Some of the information that has come to light is not recorded in history books such as the Book of Han, including the exact date of the Marquis' death, 8 September 59BC.
 The slips also mention that the fief of Haihun was struck by numerous natural disasters, including floods and drought.
 The slips also mention a report by the governor of Yuzhang regarding the distestablishment of the fief, which corresponds with the Book of Han.
 It has been calculated from the slips that the time between the deaths of the Marquis and his sons and the disestablishment of the fief was less than 40 days.

 The disestablishment process of the fief of Haihun was markedly different from the disestablishments of other fiefs.
-For example, in September 112BC, Emperor Wu of Han issued an edict disestablishing the fiefdoms of over 100 marquises without discussion at court.
+For example, in September 112 BC, Emperor Wu of Han issued an edict disestablishing the fiefdoms of over 100 marquises without discussion at court.
 The fief of Haihun, however, went through a process of lengthy discussion with court officials, and the final disestablishment edict had over 100 officials sign their name, including 'Cheng Xiang' (Chancellor) Bing Ji and 'Yushi Daifu' (Attorney General) Xiao Wangzhi.